Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Conclusion

 \section{Conclusion}

-In this work, we address the safety risks of Finetuning-as-a-Service, where the safety-alignment of LLMs can be compromised by finetuning on even a few harmful prompts in user data.
-Motivated by our observation that the refusal feature of safety-aligned models can distinguish between harmful and harmless prompts, we introduce the Refusal-Feature-based Teacher (ReFT) model, which accurately identifies harmful prompts and generates appropriate refusal responses.
-During finetuning, the ReFT model serves as a teacher, performing data filtering and alignment distillation.
-Our extensive experiments demonstrate that our ReFT-based finetuning strategy consistently achieves the lowest harmful score and the highest finetuning accuracy across various settings, outperforming existing baselines.
-In conclusion, our approach offers a promising solution for safe and effective Finetuning-as-a-Service, ensuring high user-specific task performance while preserving safety-alignment.
+In this work, we address a key limitation of current two-stage Finetuning-as-a-Service (FaaS) practices, where providers first safety-align an LLM and then finetune the safety-aligned model on user data.
+We observe that safety-aligned models offer weak initialization for downstream task learning, leading to suboptimal task performance and degraded safety when finetuning the safety-aligned model on user data.
+To overcome this, we introduce the Refusal-Teacher (Ref-Teacher)-guided finetuning framework, which directly finetunes the unaligned base model on both safety-alignment data and user data under the guidance of a safety-aligned Ref-Teacher via alignment distillation and data filtering.
+Extensive experiments demonstrate that our framework consistently achieves the lowest harmful scores and the highest finetuning accuracy across diverse settings, outperforming baselines.
+Overall, our approach offers a practical and effective solution for FaaS, ensuring strong user-specific task performance while preserving safety-alignment against harmful finetuning attacks.